 Of course, if you are a daily data user, you can find SIM-only and phone deals with plenty of gigabytes for as little as $20-$30 per month.
 Providers to keep an eye on include TeleChoice, Southern Phone, Woolworths Mobile, Moose Mobile, and Belong.
 Some bigger-name providers, such as Vodafone, may also offer seniors-exclusive discounts or plans.

 Generally, you’ll want to consider the type of plan you’ll need (prepaid or postpaid), the data and inclusions you’ll use, the flexibility of your plan term, and your monthly budget.
 For a detailed guide on finding the best deal, read through our tips on finding the best phone plans for seniors.

 Best Mobile Plan Plans for Kids

 If you’re looking for a plan for a child or teen, you’ll want something affordable, flexible, and suitable for your child’s usage needs.
-While some providers offer kid-specific plans (for example, Dodo’s $5 no-data option), you’ll generally want to look at prepaid mobile deals and contract-free SIM plans on the cheaper end of the spectrum.
+While some providers offer kid-specific plans, you’ll generally want to look at prepaid mobile deals and contract-free SIM plans on the cheaper end of the spectrum.